Eight Banners: Rewards and Privileges

+If someone was affiliated with the banners then they were provided access to employment, officeholding, and imperial favor especially for those in the Upper Three Banners under direct imperial control.
+Over time people with banner membership became a key marker of Manchu identity and preserved cultural practices while integrating different ethnic groups into the Qing imperial system.
+Although the bannermen were important for the Manchus, by the nineteenth century the cost of maintaining stipends for the hereditary banner population strained the imperial treasury.
+With that the banner status still held onto the symbolic prestige that is held earlier but many bannermen experienced economic decline.

 Invasions of Korea

 Under Hong Taiji, the banner armies participated in two invasions of Joseon in the Korean Peninsula first in 1627 and again in 1636.
 As a consequence, Joseon was forced to end its relationship with the Ming and become a Qing tributary instead.

 Conquest of the Ming dynasty

 Initially, Han troops were incorporated into the existing Manchu Banners.
 When Hong Taiji captured Yongping in 1629, a contingent of artillerymen surrendered to him.
 In 1631, these troops were organized into the so-called Old Han Army under the Han commander Tong Yangxing.
 These artillery units were used decisively to defeat Ming general Zu Dashou's forces at the siege of Dalinghe that same year.
 In 1636, Hong Taiji proclaimed the creation of the Qing dynasty.